 There is a straightforward reason why keto snacks are so expensive, and it’s all down to the ingredients.
-Manufacturers are unable to bulk out these kinds of treats with cheap carbohydrates, which, unfortunately for you, means you have to pay a higher price.
+Manufacturers cannot bulk out these treats with cheap carbohydrates, which, unfortunately for you, means you have to pay a higher price.

 How to Do Keto on a Budget

-If you’re moving forward with the idea of a keto plan but worried about breaking the bank, there is some good news: fortunately for you, we’ve put together a list of ways to make keto on a budget completely realistic and possible.
+There is some good news if you’re moving forward with a keto plan but worried about breaking the bank.
+Fortunately, we’ve compiled a list of ways to make keto on a budget completely realistic and possible.